 Alien planets.
-Artwork of two planets around the red dwarf star Gliese 876 (upper right).
-They are seen from a hypothetical moon of the larger planet (Gliese 876b).
-Gl876b (upper left) orbits in 61 days.
-The smaller planet (Gl876c) orbits in just over 30 days.
-This orbital system is very stable, with both orbital paths reinforcing the stability of the system (resonance).
+Computer artwork of the outermost planet of the red dwarf star Gliese 876.
+The inner planet (Gliese 876c) is at upper right, partially eclipsing Gliese 876.
+The planets are Jupiter-like gas giants, and the outer planet (Gliese 876b) is shown with rings.
+Starspots are seen on the star, along with flare activity.
+A moon of Gl876b is at lower centre.
+Gl876b orbits in 61 days; Gl876c in 30 days.
 Gl876b was discovered in 1998 but its orbit hid that of Gl876c, which was not found until 2001.
 Gl876b has a mass 600 times that of Earth and orbits some 31.5 million kilometres (km) from the star.
 Gl876c has a mass 180 times that of Earth and an orbital radius of 19.5 million km.

 Model release not required.
 Property release not required.